Terminal.shop MCP server

 }

-Restart claude.app and verify the installation was successful by checking for the hammer icon under the input field.
+5. Restart claude.app and verify the hammer icon appears under the input field

 Available Resources

-The MCP server provides access to the following Terminal.shop resources:
+The server provides access to these Terminal.shop resources:

 • terminal://products - List all available products